ermongroup/necst/README.md

-# Neural Joint-Source Channel Coding
+# Neural Joint Source-Channel Coding

 This repo contains a reference implementation for NECST as described in the paper:
 > Neural Joint-Source Channel Coding </br>